• Skip to primary navigation

 Refined Simple Carbohydrates (White Rice, White Sugar, and White Flour)- These foods have been stripped of their nutrients and processed using harsh chemicals.
 This not only makes them devoid of nutrients, but harmful to your health.
 They cause dangerous blood sugar spikes and inflammation in the gut.

 Trans Fats and Processed Vegetable Oils- These unhealthy fats wreak havoc on heart health and cholesterol while increasing free radicals that cause cellular damage.
 They are often found in fried and highly processed foods.
 It is best to use healthy fats like grass-fed butter or ghee, avocado oil, or coconut oil for cooking with heat.
-Extra virgin olive oil can be used in moderation at medium-low heats to avoid rancidity.
+Extra virgin olive oil can be used in moderation at medium-low heat to avoid rancidity.

 Artificial Sweeteners, Colors, and Additives- All artificial ingredients pose a significant risk to our health.
 Many reactions can occur including gastrointestinal, respiratory, circulatory, and more.
 Many have been known to cause cancer and other chronic diseases.
 Use organic whole foods found in nature rather than chemically processed and altered ingredients.
 Be sure to check your ingredient labels.